georgegian2018/remote-jobs/README.md

 ## ⭐ Acknowledgment

-If you find this repository useful, consider starring ⭐ it to help others discover it.
+If you find this repository useful, consider starring ⭐ it and fork it, to help others discover it.